todpole3/todpole3.github.io/README.md

 ## Personal Homepage

-If you use this website template, it would be great if you could acknowledge this design 😃
+If you use this website template, it would be great if you could acknowledge our design 😃